aakshmn/ratmap/README.md

   - Values must be from a single plate for list assignments.
 - **Memory Warning:**
   - If you receive a memory alert, consider clearing unnecessary data to prevent browser crashes.
+- **Visualization Not Showing:**
+  - Make sure the current metadata layer contains values for the wells you want to visualize.

 ### Pro Tips
 - **Efficient Selection:**
-  - Use Shift+Click for quick rectangular selections instead of clicking each well individually.
+  - Use click-and-drag for quick rectangular selections instead of clicking each well individually.
   - Use the keyboard shortcuts to select entire plates (Ctrl/⌘ + Alt/Option + Shift + [number]).
 - **Layer Management:**
   - Keep your metadata layers succinct.
 Rename them to reflect their purpose.